©1972 Warner Bros. Inc. All rights reserved.

 Pressing Notes

 Although not advertised as such in the Silver Catalog, Deliverance was one of the first titles to be released in the CLV format.
-House Calls, Animal House and Destry Rides Again were the only Extended Play titles in the initial catalog.
-DiscoVision heralded the arrival of the Extended Play format by placing an oversized, red and black "Extended Play" sticker was put on the bottom of the front cover.
+House Calls, National Lampoon's Animal House and Destry Rides Again were the only Extended Play titles in the initial catalog.
+DiscoVision wanted to make sure everyone knew the title was Extended Play, and plastered a sticker almost as large as the words "DiscoVision" across the lower portion of the front cover.
 Deliverance is the only CLV pressing with blue labels, indicating that it was originally intended to be pressed in the CAV format.
-At Warner Bros. request however, all Warner titles were to be Extended Play only.
+This is further supported by the overall size of the side labels - in the style of the titles released in 1978 rather than those issued in 1980.
+At Warner Bros. request all titles were to be Extended Play.
+Although the original catalog promised eight Warner titles, Deliverance is the only Warner Video title to be released by MCA DiscoVision.
+It is unclear if the struggles that DiscoVision and Philips were having with CLV discs had any weight to the lack of title support from Warner.

-Although the original catalog promised eight Warner titles, Deliverance is the only Warner Video title known to be released by MCA DiscoVision.
 Special notes on the cover made sure the consumer was aware of the studio's participation, although today, their involvement is flatly denied.
-This and special considerations for Walt Disney (who also denies involvement with DiscoVision) were the only occurrences of individual Home Video Labels other than that of MCA DiscoVision involved with a release.
+This and special considerations for Walt Disney (who also denies involvement with DiscoVision) were the only occurrences of individual Home Video Labels.

 Deliverance is possibly one of the worst video transfers ever produced.
 The colors are dull and flat with no life at all.
 The image is also very washed out with poor contrast control.
-With all this against it, the transfer does manage to hold fleshtone fairly well and it quite sharp.
+With all this against it, the transfer does manage to hold fleshtone fairly well and is quite sharp.
 The composite matte shots are obvious and unconvincing.
 The Pan & Scan image is terribly done.
 The telecine operator at times is unsure which part of the image should be displayed as the image can weave back and forth annoyingly.
 The end credits, which fill the full 2.35:1 Panavision frame, are impossible to read.
 They should have transferred the squeezed anamorphic frame for the last few minutes of the film.

 The audio transfer is not wonderful either.
 There are moments when the background noise is so overpowering one must turn down the volume.
 But with a camera change, suddenly the volume is under control again, forcing the volume to be increase once more.
 It is especially bad during the rapids scene on side 2.
 Disc replication is actually above average.
 Most copies have some minor speckling, but when compared to other extended play titles pressed at the time, it is superior.